brunoblaise1/Fusion/README.md

 You need to refresh the page when you are navigated to other pages to avoid the home page sound that use cursor for it pitch and loudness so do it to stop.

 You can't write syntax in comments in Digital Guitar language as mentioned above.

+Cursor in the digital programming keeps jumping around

 # How to install Fusion on local device: